AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 A. Backes  et al. explains the concept of fractal dimension as: "A measure of how fast the length of a curve increases as the size of the measuring stick is shortened" [1].
 And Robert L. Devaney defines the fractal dimension as: "A measure of how complicated a self-similar figure is" [2].

-There are several ways to compute the fractal dimension .
+There are several ways to compute the fractal dimension.
 I have chosen the box bounting method, aka Minkowski-Bouligand Dimension.
 The fractal dimension (FD) is given by:

 $$ FD = \lim_{r\to 0} \frac{log(N(r))}{log(\frac{1}{r})} $$

-Where $$N$$ is the number of required boxes to cover the map and $$r$$ is the boxes side.
+Where $$N$$ is the number of required boxes to cover the fractal and $$r$$ is the boxes side.
+The choice of the boxes side parameter is crucial.
+In fact, when $$r$$ is too small, the fracal dimension becomes very accurate.
+However, if $$r$$ becomes too big, the fractal is not correctly covered by boxes and this yields to imprecise results.

 In practise, fractal dimension is widely employed to measure and estimate costline mapping.
 The most famous example is the coast measurement of Great Britain.
 As shown in the figure Fig. 3,